One of the questions I get a lot is this: When does the weight gain end and does the body fat I've gained on my belly, ever even out?

 The weight and fat gain aren't as terrible if you think about them the right way.
 You can be upset about it every day, but it won't make anything better.
 The better way is to learn to deal with your own thoughts and beliefs around your weight gain.

-That's why I will send out a 5-day 5-email mini course next week, called Strengthen that Mindset Muscle.
+If you want to create a better relationship with your body, check out my e-course Strengthen that Mindset Muscle.
 I'll discuss some common thoughts and beliefs around gaining weight, talk about ways to change your thoughts and learn to actually like yourself more.

 You will really have to challenge yourself because we get into some important questions!
 You will also get homeworks that I really recommend you do, to better understand the root causes of your fears and insecurities when it comes to your body.